RobertARandolph/AdmiralBumbleBee.com/DAW-Chart.md

 Logic's VCAs can not be stacked or chained.
 The current implementation is correct, but it's highly inflexible which reduces its usefulness.

 # Reason Notes

+# Cakewalk

+## Cakewalk Inserts

+Hardware inserts exist in Cakewalk, but the automatic ping is unreliable.

 # FLStudio Notes